karanja-simon/blog/node-io.md

 ###### Oct 05, 2021 04:13PM
 ###### [#nodejs]() [#non-blocking]() [#threads]()

-Javascript is inherently a sigle-threaded language.
-This makes it increadibly easy to build applications since developers don't need to think or handle the complex multi-thread environment, it's also the biggest weakness of the language.
-Performing CPU intensive tasks will block the main thread and render your application unresponsive.

 Nodejs executes JavaScript code in the Event Loop (main thread) just like the browsers do, but it also offers a Worker Pool to handle expensive tasks like I/O. If the Event Loop (main thread) or a Worker thread is held by a long running task, say a CPU intensive task, then it cannot respond to requests from other clients and it's said to be blocked.
-This obviously leads to subsequent requests waiting for the *greedy* task and will lead to a bad user experience, or in a worst case; a Denial of Service.
+This obviously leads to subsequent requests waiting for the *greedy* task to yeild, therefore leading to a bad user experience, or in a worst case; a Denial of Service.

-##### Let's see this in action.
+It's up to the developer to offload these CPU-bound task to a Worker Pool by using a [Child Process](https://nodejs.org/api/child_process.html) or a [Cluster](https://nodejs.org/api/cluster.html).
+These will create new processes with their own memory, Event Loop & V8 instance.
+This is an expensive operation in terms OS resources and this is why the [Worker Threads](https://nodejs.org/api/worker_threads.html) were born.
+(We will look at Worker Threads in another article)

+##### How do we block the Event Loop?
 Let's build a simple Nodejs/Express server that calculates the Fibonacci of an n'th term.
-I will implement a worst-case time-complexity algorithm for calculating Fibonacci using recursion.
+I will implement a linear time-complexity algorithm for calculating Fibonacci.
+As n becomes larger, so do the time to calculate the Fibonacci number.
 Let's look at the recursive function:

 ```js